Have you ever lost your step on a slippery sidewalk or tripped over your dog’s chew toy while navigating to the bathroom at night?

 What’s more, falling can result in lifechanging injuries for seniors, including hip fractures and head injuries.
 According to the Centers for Disease Control and Prevention, falls are among the biggest killers of older adults.

-Recently, I came across a pair of studies published in the June 4, 2019 Journal of the American Medical Association that not only shed light on this growing problem, but also provides some tips on what we can do. . .
+Recently, I came across a pair of studies published in the June 4, 2019 Journal of the American Medical Association that not only shed light on this growing problem, but also provide some tips on what we can do. . .

 The first study offers some sobering news.